 With businesses taking on more new technologies, the role of chief technology officer (CTO) has become almost as important as CEO.
 Some CTOs even enjoy a sort of celebrity level of fame, like AWS executive Werner Vogels.
-However, many people are still unsure of what a CTO does in their everyday activities.
+However, you may be asking, what does a CTO do for a business?

-The role is about leading a company's IT departments and all its technical operations.
+The role is all about leading a company's IT departments and all its technical operations.
 As such, to be a CTO, you need a relatively diverse set of skills, as well as a tech-focused mindset.
-Speaking to the IT Pro Panel, Moonpig CTO Peter Donlon said: "Standing still will never be good enough in IT and that works for me.
+Speaking to ITPro, Moonpig CTO Peter Donlon said: "Standing still will never be good enough in IT and that works for me.
 I always want to learn more."

 Part of the job requirement is to predict what types of tech the business might need for the future, both hardware and software.
 This is also in addition to overseeing the current IT setup and whether it is sufficient enough to help the organisation reach its targets.